Carnival Cruise Lines invited me and a guest for a 6 night sailing aboard the Carnival Vista. All opinions are my own.

 Oh, you mean, like the food, the cabins, the food, the excursions, the food…

 Yes.
 There’s a LOT to a cruise.
 So much so, that I can’t possibly cover it all in one post.
-Stay tuned because I’ll be sharing everything else you want to know about the Carnival Vista both here and at She’s On The Go.
+Be sure to read all about my recommendations for Western Shore Excursions

 In the meantime, this little video will hopefully give you a taste of everything I’ve talked about.